ashutoshmjain/gita/src/hypothesis.md

 >
 > One who initiates by regulating the senses with mind ; engaged in `Karm Yoga -ritual of actions` with active work organs and detached to sensory consumption; such a person is a special one.

 The ideas that Krishna discovered are experiential and testable as the postulates of science but the problem is these ideas are spread all across the text.
 That is because Gita is delivered in a conversational format.
 A format that was (and probably is) best suited to communicate the message to those who believe.
 This is however a problem for the ones like me, who seek a testable basis to satisfy our never satiated thirst for logic :-) So, here I a trying to organize the core principles of Gita in the format that looks kinda like a thesis that we could test, if we wish to.
 Obviously, these principles are not substantiated with mathematical equations because math was not even discovered back then.
 In a way, it is an advantage because you don't need background in science or math to test these ideas.
 Anyone with a quest for truth and willingness to invest time, can run these experiments in their own life; in their tiny box.
-BTW as shown by Godel in incompleteness theorem, a formal mathematical system can not prove that the system itself is consistent.
+As shown by Godel in incompleteness theorem, a formal mathematical system can not prove that the system itself is consistent.
 Thus absence of hard math may  not be viewed as a disadvantage.
 The goal really is to prove the truth to ourselves.

 With this long introduction - let us look at the Hypothesis ..